-- MLR rebates only apply to fullyinsured plans - they do not apply to self-insured, or levelfunded plans (although levelfunded plans must still generally treat premium refunds similar to MLR rebates). - MLR rebates are refunds, but employers need to determine whether other types of premium relief are a refund or a discount and determine how to use the portion of the refund that is a plan asset for the benefit of plan participants.
+- MLR rebates only apply to fullyinsured plans - they do not apply to self-insured, or levelfunded plans (although levelfunded plans must still generally treat surplus refunds like MLR rebates). - MLR rebates are refunds, but employers need to determine whether other types of premium relief are a refund or a discount and determine how to use the portion of the refund that is a plan asset for the benefit of plan participants.